 Due to its name, a lot of people tend to confuse quartz with quartzite.
 However, let it be known that these are two completely different kinds of countertop material.
 Quartzite is a metamorphic rock that begins as sandstone.
 Eventually, the sandstone turns into quartzite through pressure, heat, and time.
 What results are individuals quartz pieces that can recrystallize to form a very beautiful countertop material.

-One of the upsides to quartzite is that it is very strong countertop material.
+One of the upsides to quartzite is that it is a very strong countertop material.
 Most metamorphic rocks are usually strong but quartzite is certainly something else.
 Despite its durability, however, quartzite is most well-known for its beauty.
 People love the crystal-like sparkle of quartzite which makes it easily one of the top options available.

 The problem is quartzite though it is relatively harder to find than other types of bathroom countertops.
 It’s hard to source the material but the good news is that it’s not as expensive as other rare natural stones.
 In most cases, you’ll have to pre-order quartzite from manufacturers first.
 As compared to quartz, you’ll have to wait for a really long time before you get your countertop.